-On our Morocco group tours a memorable night is spent at a remote Berber camp in the Sahara.
-This is a basic camp with a handful of communal tents, a toilet tent and an outside area for eating, there are no other facilities.
+On our Morocco tours, a memorable night is spent at a remote Berber camp in the Sahara.
+This is a basic camp with a handful of communal tents, a toilet tent, and an outside area for eating, there are no other facilities.
 Sleeping mats and blankets are provided.
 You can choose to either sleep under the stars (weather permitting) or inside the tent.
 The Berbers at the camp will provide an evening meal for you upon arrival.

 - Do not drink or eat in public during the holy month of Ramadan.
 Remember, many restaurants and cafes may be closed during the day.